Spend Less Than You Earn – Simple Process For Getting Out of Debt

 Main Reasons We Can Control Our Spendings

-Besides the inability to postpone gratification, there are others reasons that are stopping you from being debt free:
+Besides the inability to postpone gratification, there are other reasons that are stopping you from being debt free:

-You’re a fashion addict: If you’re not a fashion blogger and you don’t earn your paycheck by owning and wearing different clothes every day, you don’t have a good reason for spending money you don’t have for constantly upgrading your wardrobe.
+You’re a fashion addict: If you’re not a fashion blogger and you don’t earn your paycheck by owning and wearing different clothes every day, you don’t have a good reason to spend money you don’t have for constantly upgrading your wardrobe.
 You see, most of the people don’t even notice if you wear something new.
 Why bother dressing with the latest fashion trends?

 You’re a lifestyle junkie: What most people do when they get a salary increase?
 They buy a new car.
 Do they really need it?
 I don’t think so.
 The type of people who’re constantly shopping and updating their Instagram with new gadgets are people who have issues.
 They’re using shopping to suppressed their problems.
 Unfortunately, this usually backfires and it ain’t pretty.

 Your Ego: When we have nice things and we earn a decent amount of money we start thinking that we’re special.
 Our ego is off the roof and since we can’t show people the number of zeros in our bank account, we express this by doing the above two things: We constantly upgrade our lifestyle and we dress by the latest fashion trends.
-At some point, we start taking credit to keep up with our new rich friends and then the trap snaps.
+At some point, we start taking credit to keep up with our I’m-fucking-rich-and-you-are-not kind of lifestyle.
+Then the trap snaps.

 Why we do all these things even though that we know that they have bad consequences?
 Well, read below: